 Acid reflux and anxiety may share a close link.
-Some research suggests that anxiety might make acid reflux symptoms worse.
+Some research suggests that stress and anxiety might make acid reflux symptoms worse.

 People with troubling symptoms or symptoms that do not respond to home treatment should speak with a doctor.

 Acid reflux occurs when acid from the stomach leaks back up into the food pipe, or esophagus.
 Gastroesophageal reflux disease (GERD) is the term for persistent acid reflux.

 Anxiety is a natural response to stress in the body.
 Paradoxically, experiencing anxiety can be stressful in itself, which can create a cycle.

 There is some evidence to suggest that stress and anxiety may provoke acid reflux or make the symptoms worse.

 The study authors suggest several possible physical reasons for this:

 - Anxiety may reduce pressure in the lower esophageal sphincter, which is the band of muscle that keeps the stomach closed and prevents acid from leaking into the esophagus.

 - Stress responses and anxiety may cause long lasting muscle tension.
 If this affects the muscles around the stomach, it could increase pressure in the organ and push the acid up.